falcosecurity/falco-website/content/en/docs/rules/style-guide.md

 Next, the tags must indicate for what workloads this rule is relevant.
 Add `host` and `container` if the rule works for any event.
 You can include additional tags to specify the rule's type, such as `process`, `network`, `k8s`, `aws`, etc.

 When considering upstreaming your rule, we expect the [Mitre Attack](https://attack.mitre.org/techniques/enterprise/) phase followed by the best Tactic or Technique, whichever is the best fit.
-This information is used to create an [overview document](https://github.com/falcosecurity/rules/blob/main/rules_inventory/rules_overview.md) of Falco's predefined rules and also help the Falco adoption process.
+This information is used to create the [Rules Overview Document](https://github.com/falcosecurity/rules/blob/main/rules_inventory/rules_overview.md) of Falco's predefined rules and also help the Falco adoption process.

-Lastly, if the rule is relevant for a compliance use case, please add the corresponding `PCI_DSS_*` or `NIST_*` tag, referring to the [Validating NIST Requirements with Falco](/blog/falco-nist-controls/) and [PCI/DSS Controls with Falco](/blog/falco-pci-controls/) blog posts and rules contributing criteria outlined in the [rules repo](https://github.com/falcosecurity/rules).
+Lastly, if the rule is relevant for a compliance use case, please add the corresponding `PCI_DSS_*` or `NIST_*` tag, referring to the [Validating NIST Requirements with Falco](/blog/falco-nist-controls/) and [PCI/DSS Controls with Falco](/blog/falco-pci-controls/) blog posts and rules contributing criteria outlined in the [Rules Repo](https://github.com/falcosecurity/rules).

 ```yaml
 tags: [maturity_incubating, host, container, filesystem, mitre_defense_evasion, NIST_800-53_AU-10]